David-McKenna/udpPacketManager/paper/paper.md

 # Summary

-International LOFAR stations are powerful radio telescopes, however they are delivered without the tooling nessasary to convert their raw data stream into standard data formats that can be used by common processing pipelines, or science-ready data products.
+International LOFAR stations are powerful radio telescopes, however they are delivered without the tooling necessary to convert their raw data stream into standard data formats that can be used by common processing pipelines, or science-ready data products.